LL-Pengfei/CS1010-AY1819S1-Personal/docs/10-assert.md

 # Unit 10: Assertion

-Assertion is a logical expression that must always be true for the program to be correct.
+An assertion is a logical expression that must always be true for the program to be correct.
 We can write assertions either as part of the comment for the code, or use the `assert()` macro in C.  Let's look at what is assertion first.
 We will introduce the use of `assert()` later.

 To get started, let's first look at the most trivial assertion: